castai/docs/docs/guides/hpa/hpa.md

 ## Scaling an application

-There are two ways to scale an application:
+You can scale an application in two ways:
-* Vertically: add more resources (RAM/CPU/Disk IOPS) to the same instance
+* Vertically: by adding more resources (RAM/CPU/Disk IOPS) to the same instance,
-* Horizontally: add more instances (replicas) of the same application
+* Horizontally: by adding more instances (replicas) of the same application.

-The problem with vertical scaling is that you'll either find out that enough hardware (RAM, CPU, Disk IOPS) in a single machine cost too much, or the cloud provider cannot provision a machine with enough resources.
-Horizontal scaling strategy avoids such limitations.
+The problem with vertical scaling is that you'll either find out that the required hardware (RAM, CPU, Disk IOPS) in a single machine costs too much, or the cloud provider cannot provision a machine with enough resources.
+The horizontal scaling strategy helps to avoid these limitations.

 ## Horizontal scaling strategy

-As mentioned above, horizontal scaling strategy involves adding (or removing) additional replicas of the same application.
-The problem is, that most applications' load patterns can have spikes which are not predictable which renders manual scaling nearly impossible.
+As mentioned above, the horizontal scaling strategy involves adding (or removing) the additional replicas of the same application.
+The problem here lies in the fact that most application load patterns can have spikes that are not predictable.
+This renders manual scaling nearly impossible.
 Luckily, we can automate this process!

 ## The HPA & KEDA

-Kubernetes comes equipped with [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) functionality.
+Kubernetes comes equipped with the [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) functionality.
 It can scale up (add more replicas) or down (remove idling replicas) based on some metrics.
-The problem is that HPA, by default, comes without batteries: it doesn't have the metrics source.
-We're lucky again: CAST AI bundles the batteries for you!
-We've got you covered by providing [KEDA](https://keda.sh) addon.
+The problem is that HPA, by default, comes without batteries: it doesn't have the metrics' source.
+But you're in luck: CAST AI bundles the batteries for you!
+We've got you covered by providing the [KEDA](https://keda.sh) addon.

 ### How does it work?